csariyildiz/csariyildiz.github.io/_posts/en/linux/2024-12-12-notes-on-linux-system-administration.md

+---
+layout: post3
+title: "Notes On Linux System Administration"
+category: main
+cat: System
+tags:
+  - Linux
+  - Disk
+---

 I recently began organizing my notes on Linux system administration.
 Some might wonder if this is necessary in an era where chatbots are readily available, but I see it as a valuable habit.
 My initial resources were online courses and books, but rather than copying them directly, I refined and expanded the content over time with the help of chatbots.
+Since GitHub Pages doesn't seem to be raising any issues so far, I’ll continue using it to serve my Jekyll platform.

 I prefer to create each topic into three sections: command overview, concepts, and steps.
 The command overview provides a summary of the relevant commands for each chapter.
 The concepts section offers an in-depth explanation of the topic.
 Finally, the steps section outlines basic lab exercises to practice the concepts.

-Since GitHub Pages doesn't seem to be raising any issues so far, I’ll continue using it to serve my Jekyll site.
+I mainly used Ubuntu and RHEL 9 with the help of VirtualBox.

 The series is organized into eight main subjects: